dmnbme/edstem-download/README.md

 In short, everything from [here](https://edstem.org/help/content-editor) except Polls.

-^ You probably need to allow all content and script in your Markdown reader
+^ You probably need to allow all content and script in your Markdown reader.

 ## Prerequisites